upendra1997/upendra1997.github.io/content/posts/haskell-sudoku.md

 showSudoku sudoku = unlines $ showRow <$> sudoku
 ```

-and to parse our sudoku from file we will define below functions:
+and to parse our sudoku from the file we will define below the functions:

 ```haskell
 -- app/main.hs